achung89/react-futures/README.md

 - With React Futures asynchronicity is transparent; a future can be used the same way that a native object or array can be used.
 They can also be used in other future operations, see how `FuturePosts` is used in `filter` to collect `activeGroups`.
 - With React Futures the manipulation and construction of asynchronous data can be done completely outside render if needed.
 None of the construction code needs to be located inside the component.

-## Usage constraints
+## Use constraints

-There are 3 constraints that you should be aware of, with their respective workarounds.
+There are 3 constraints that you should be aware of and their workarounds.

 ### 1. Getters are only allowed in render

-Due to the way that Concurrent Mode in React works, suspense operations (i.e. getters) are only allowed in the render function.
+Due to how Concurrent Mode works, suspense operations (i.e. getters) are only allowed in the render function.
 For example:

 ```javascript
 const blogs = FutureBlogs()